ebp-nor/genome-assembly-workshop-2022/README.md

 # genome-assembly-workshop-2022

-This repo contains the course materials for the EBP-Nor Genome Assembly Workshop created for the Oslo Bioinformatics Workshop Week 2022.
+This repository contains the course materials for the EBP-Nor Genome Assembly Workshop created for the Oslo Bioinformatics Workshop Week 2022.
 The course is run on infrastructure provided by the University of Oslo.

 ## Genome assembly, curation and validation - Schedule